bokkypoobah/BadBeef/README.md

 See also [If your exchange is related to 0x027BEEFcBaD782faF69FAD12DeE97Ed894c68549, withdraw immediately, they screwed up a few days ago and lost 60,000 ether](https://www.reddit.com/r/ethereum/comments/6eruqb/if_your_exchange_is_related_to/).

+And here is a statement from QuadrigaCX on the issue - [Statement on QuadrigaCX Ether contract error](https://www.reddit.com/r/ethereum/comments/6ettq5/statement_on_quadrigacx_ether_contract_error/).

 <br />

 <hr />